 Perhaps the number one danger at the beach is the harsh sun.
 The sun’s rays can dry out and damage your skin, hair, and even your eyes.
 Sun protection is the key.
 Protect your pretty peepers with sunglasses.
 And while you’re at it, make your eyewear eco-friendly.

 Opt for sunglasses made from sustainably-sourced materials instead of environmentally-devastating plastic.
-Look for ones made with recycled material and/or biodegradable wood or bamboo.
+Look for ones made with recycled and/or biodegradable materials.

 Woodzee has a number of stylish eyewear options that gave them a place on our list of beach must-haves.
-They’re made from biodegradable materials and, in some cases, repurposed ones.
-The frames of the sunglasses in their Woodzee Skate line are made from used wooden skateboard decks.
+The frames of the sunglasses in their Woodzee Skate line are made from recycled skateboard decks.

 5. Recycled Beach Towel